keploy/community-blog/cm9thxly7000309l48i3sc5yb.md

 ---
 title: "Python Get Current Directory – A Complete Guide"
 seoTitle: "How to Get the Current Directory in Python (With Examples)"
-seoDescription: "Learn how to get the current directory in Python using os.getcwd() and Path.cwd() with simple examples and practical use cases."
+seoDescription: "Learn how to get the current directory in Python using os and pathlib.
+Explore pitfalls, best practices, and real-world examples for cross-platform code."
 datePublished: Wed Apr 23 2025 05:31:31 GMT+0000 (Coordinated Universal Time)
 cuid: cm9thxly7000309l48i3sc5yb
 slug: python-get-current-directory